Uncategorized

 Where The Real Speed Comes From

-It took a while to get to the punch line, but it’s this: for realistic AI speedups and team sizes, one programmer who is S times faster because of AI can often beat a team of M programmers who don’t use AI, even when M is larger than S.
+It took a while to get to the punch line, but it’s this: for realistic AI speedups and team sizes, one programmer who is S times faster because of AI can often beat a team of M programmers who don’t use AI, even when M is larger than S

 A Real Life Example

-Critically, there was exactly one programmer involved.
+Critically, there was exactly one programmer working on the project.

 More Mathematically